 The bakkie is trusted because it absorbs unreasonable requests.
 Any electric version has to earn that trust the hard way.

 The bakkie will go electric in South Africa.
-It will just do so less like a Silicon Valley disruption story and more like most things here: through fleet managers, farmers, early adopters, careful spreadsheets and one neighbour watching another neighbour's vehicle for six months before admitting it might work.
+It will just do so less like a disruption story and more like most things here: through fleet managers, farmers, early adopters, careful spreadsheets and one neighbour watching another neighbour's vehicle for six months before admitting it might work.